mth9406/Bert4Rec/README.md

 # BERT4Rec-PyTorch
 A PyTorch implementation of the BERT4Rec
-BERT4Rec is a model from the paper,
-* Sun, F., Liu, J., Wu, J., Pei, C., Lin, X., Ou, W., & Jiang, P. (2019, November).
-BERT4Rec: Sequential recommendation with bidirectional encoder representations from transformer.
-In Proceedings of the 28th ACM international conference on information and knowledge management (pp. 1441-1450).

 Here are two datasets used in this repo...
 After downloading the datasets, you can put them in the folder `datasets/`

 * [YOOCHOOSE](https://www.kaggle.com/chadgostopp/recsys-challenge-2015)